Office of Special Counsel (OSC) Whistleblower Lawyer

 Consult an OSC Whistleblower Complaint Lawyer

 While this sounds straightforward, the OSC complaint process is rather complicated, and deadlines can be very strict.
-When you retain our OSC lawyers, we can guide you through the entire process.
+When you retain our federal whistleblower protection lawyer, we can guide you through the entire process.

 Depending on the circumstances, you could be at risk for disciplinary action, suspension, or other adverse actions from one or more superiors.
 We understand how frustrating this situation can be.